 These bronze Corinthian Helmet originated in ancient Greece and took their name from the city-state of Corinth.
 This style became the most popular helmet during the Archaic and early Classical periods.
 The Corinthian style helmet appeared at the end of the 8th century BC and was the type worn by Greek soldiers in the Persian Wars.
 The earliest example is on the left and had a cylindrical shape.
-Gradually Corinthian helmets became more spherical to better fit the head.
-They allowed larger nose-guards, check-pieces and neck-guard as can be seen with the middle helmet.
+Gradually Corinthian helmets became more spherical to fit the head better.
+They allowed larger nose-guards, check-pieces, and neck-guard, as can be seen with the middle helmet.
 The row of the small holes in the middle helmet was for attaching a leather lining.
 The ribs on the crown of the right helmet were for attaching a crest to the helmet.

-The Romans also revered this Greek helmet style, and in Italy, the Corinthian helmet evolved into a helmet called the Italo-Corinthian, with the characteristic nose guard and eye slits eventually becoming mere decorations.
+The Romans also revered this Greek helmet style.
+In Italy, the Corinthian helmet evolved into a helmet called the Italo-Corinthian, with the characteristic nose guard and eye slits eventually becoming mere decorations.

 - Title: Corinthian Helmet

 - Date: early 7th to early 6th century BC

 - Medium: Bronze

 - Phi-type and Psi-type Mycenaean Female Figurines

 - “Stargazer” Figurine – Kilia-type

 - National Archaeological Museum